Efficient Construction of the BWT for Repetitive Text Using String Compression: Experiments

 We also considered the tool \texttt{bwt-lcp-em}~\cite{bon20com} for the experiments.
-Still, by default it builds both the BWT and the LCP array, and there is no option to turn off the LCP array, so we discarded it.
-We compiled all the tools according to their authors' description.
-For \texttt{grlBWT}, we used the compiler flags \texttt{-O3 -msse4.2 -funroll-loops}.
+Still, by default, it builds both the BWT and the LCP array, and there is no option to turn off the LCP array, so we discarded it.
+We compiled all the tools according to their authors' descriptions.
+For \texttt{grlBWT}, we used the compiler flags \texttt{-O3 -msse4.2 -funroll-loops -march=native}.